databrary/policies/staff-agreement.md

 # Lab Staff Access Agreement

+*Version date: April 29, 2020*

 Databrary's three guiding ethical principles embody the commitment that is expected of all Databrary members to build a community that follows the highest ethical standards.
 As a member of the Databrary community, you promise to:

 1. Treat Databrary data with the same high standard of care that you treat data collected in your own laboratory.
 2. Ensure that participants' wishes about sharing their data are respected.